User’s Guide to CGNS#

 Diagram showing CGNS layout for unstructured grid

-Layout of CGNS file for unstructured grid.
+Layout of CGNS file for unstructured grid.#

-For unstructured zones, the user may also wish to separately list the boundary elements in the CGNS file.
+For unstructured zones, the user may also wish to list the boundary elements in the CGNS file separately.
 This may be useful for assigning boundary conditions, as we will show later.
 In the current example, assume that the user wishes to assign three different types of boundary conditions: inflow at one end, outflow at the other end, and side walls on the four faces in-between.
 To accomplish this, it would be helpful to have three additional Elements_t nodes in the CGNS file, each of which lists the corresponding faces as elements (QUAD_4 in this case).

 A FORTRAN code segment that accomplishes a part of this is given here.
 It may be a part of the same code (above) that defined the grid and HEXA_8 connectivity.